mauriciomarcos/gft-credit-suisse/README.md

 # gft-credit-suisse
-Repositório criado para avaliação do teste realizado a partir do desafio indicado no README
+Repositório criado para avaliação do teste realizado a partir do desafio indicado no README.
+Foram desenvolvidas duas distintas para a resolução do problema.
+**Resolução-01:** Criada uma estratégia utilizando condicional para resolver o problema.
+**Resolução-02:** Aplicado o Pattern Strategy para a resolução do problema.

 ## Question 1.
 Identify the categories of trades in a bank´s portfolio.
 A bank has a portfolio of thousands of trades and they need to be categorized.